jiya-makhija/recipes-and-ratings/README.md

 Optional: Embed a visualization related to your hypothesis test in your website.

 Tip: When making writing your conclusions to the statistical tests in this project, never use language that implies an absolute conclusion; since we are performing statistical tests and not randomized controlled trials, we cannot prove that either hypothesis is 100% true or false.

+Our **null hypothesis** is "The average rating of recipes with 9 or fewer ingredients is the same as recipes with more than 9 ingredients.
+Any observed difference is due to random chance."

+Our **alternative hypothesis** is "The average rating of recipes with 9 or fewer ingredients is different from recipes with more than 9 ingredients."

+Our relevant features were the `insert column names here` from the `RAW_recipes.csv` file.
+We thought a permuation test was best due to . . .

+We performed a permutation test by...

+We thought a valid test statistic for the permuation test was by difference of means.

+Thus, from our permutation test, we got an observed difference in mean ratings as 0.003649, and calculated a p-value of 0.216.
+Since p = 0.216, which is greater than 0.05, we fail to reject the null hypothesis.
+This suggests that there is not strong statistical evidence that the number of ingredients affects the ratings.

 ## Framing a Prediction Problem